heidi-holappa/tira-labra-2022/documentation/testing-documentation.md

 ![Time required for uncompression-phase](images/uncompression-comparison.png)

 Huffman coding however needs to re-create the Huffman tree and then build the content by traversing the tree n-times, in which n is the length of the content.
 Interestingly we can observe that for Huffman coding the frequencies of the original content are also significant.
 By looking at files 4 and 9.
-They have almost the same uncompression time despite the time difference.
+They have almost the same uncompression time despite the size difference.

 My assessment is that as the content of file 9 was mostly integers (with a short pre-face in natural language), the main content got high frequency values and thus favorable (=short) traversal paths in the Huffman tree.